Slack

 Archestra supports two modes for connecting to Slack:

-| Webhook Mode | Socket Mode | |
+| Socket Mode (default) | Webhook Mode | |

 |---|---|---|

-| How it works | Slack sends events to your public webhook URLs | Archestra opens an outbound WebSocket to Slack |
+| How it works | Archestra opens an outbound WebSocket to Slack | Slack sends events to your public webhook URLs |

-| Requires public URL | Yes | No |
+| Requires public URL | No | Yes |

-| Best for | Production deployments with stable URLs | Local development, firewalled environments, VPN setups |
+| Best for | Local development, firewalled environments, VPN setups | Production deployments with stable URLs |

-| Credentials needed | Bot Token + Signing Secret + App ID | Bot Token + App-Level Token + App ID |
+| Credentials needed | Bot Token + App-Level Token + App ID | Bot Token + Signing Secret + App ID |

 Choose the mode in the setup wizard (Agent Triggers → Slack → Setup Slack) or via environment variables.